Our trustees

 Her hobbies include reading, cooking and travel.

-Dami was appointed as a trustee in 2022 and is on the Investment and Fundraising committees.
+Dami was appointed as a trustee in 2022 and is on the investment committee.

 Stephen Brown

 At heart, Stephen is a physicist, but his maths wasn’t good enough, so he turned to accountancy and then to banking.
 He spent much of his career with American banks with whom he was very lucky to see some of the world including a five-year posting to Chicago.
-He is currently the Chief Risk Officer at the Bank of England.
+He has recently retired as the Chief Risk Officer at the Bank of England.

 Stephen lives in London with his wife and, occasionally, one or more of their four daughters depending on who is in town.
 He enjoys singing in his local church choir; long country walks with the dog, Japanese food and messing about on the piano.